Use a satisfying mechanical keyboard on your Chromebook instead!

 Whether you want to use this keyboard via USB-C or Bluetooth, you'll get a great typing experience with Keychon's 65% layout.
 You even have a choice between popular Gateron switches or faster Optical switches.

-Classic look: Azio Retro Classic Bluetooth
+Classic look: Azio Retro Classic

-This wired/wireless mechanical keyboard has the distinct style of a typewriter while keeping all the modern features like backlighting, USB-C charging, and a premium fit and feel in the hand.
+This wired mechanical keyboard has the distinct style of a typewriter while keeping all the modern features like backlighting, USB-C charging, and a premium fit and feel on the hand.

-Reliable RGB for less: Aukey KM-G12
+Reliable RGB for less: RK ROYAL KLUDGE RK61

-This sturdy steel keyboard will last you years and years without fail, because I have personally put it through its paces.
-I'm partial to the clackety blue switches, but there's smooth, quiet red switches available, too.
+This RGB backlit gaming keyboard is on the more affordable side, but still gives you 18 adjustable light modes.
+You get 61 keys with either red, blue, or brown swappable switches.
+Conveniently, you get USB-C, Bluetooth, and dongle connection methods all in one.

 The gateway keyboard: Drop CTRL

-Drop is known for customized keyboards, and the CTRL offers an awesome out-of-box experience that will start you down the addictive road to custom keycaps, colorways, and cables!
+Drop is known for customized keyboards, and the CTRL offers an awesome out-of-box experience that will start you down the addictive road to custom key caps, colorways, and cables!

-The best mechanical keyboards to switch your Chromebook to
+These are the best mechanical keyboards for your Chromebook

 I've been using mechanical keyboards for the better part of a decade now, and they make all the difference in the world when you're typing for long periods, precise and durable enough for my angriest rants.
 While mechanical keyboards used to inevitably mean shelling out tons of hard-earned money, you can find great keyboards for less than three figures pretty easily these days.

 If you want a mechanical keyboard, but don't want some kaiju keyboard hogging all the space on your desk, the DIERYA DK61E 60% Mechanical Keyboard has a 60% layout and skips the dedicated F1-12 function row for a 61-key keyboard that can fit small desks and crowded workspaces with ease.
-That's no big loss on a Chromebook where you'd need to remember which F translates to reload (F3), fullscreen (F4 or F11), volume (F9-10), et cetera.
+That's no big loss on a Chromebook where you'd need to remember which F translates to reload (F3), full screen (F4 or F11), volume (F9-10), or others.

-When it comes to full-size keyboards, I've long been a fan of Aukey's KM series mechanical keyboards, which have held up to years of abuse with grace and offer softer, less gaudy RGB lighting modes for late-night typing.
-The steel body also looks better than the black body most keyboards sport, but I'll confess the leather/wood/metal combo on the Azio Retro is hard to deny.
+When it comes to full-size keyboards, the leather/wood/metal combo on the Azio Retro is hard to deny.
+It truly channels the original typewriter feel that inspires one to get a clacking mechanical keyboard in the first place.
+Despite the olde worlde look, you still get backlit keys that offer softer, less gaudy lighting as opposed to RGB for late-night typing.

 Why switches make all the difference to the best mechanical keyboards

 Before you figure out what keyboard is right for you, you'll first want to figure out what switch is right for you.
-Mechanical keyboards can use a great and ever-growing list of switches, though most styles use the same color-specified profiles so that if you like the clicky sound of blues, you can get that whether you buy MX Cherry, Otemu, Gateron, or Optical switches.
+Mechanical keyboards can use a great and ever-growing list of switches, though most styles use the same color-specified profiles so that if you like the click sound of blues, you can get that whether you buy MX Cherry, Otemu, Gateron, or Optical switches.

 If you have no clue what switch you prefer, we have a keyboard switch guide you can consult, but here's your quick and dirty color guide: